Skip to main content Skip to footer

 CLV drives critical business decisions across multiple functions:

-The 3:1 CLV to CAC ratio provides a benchmark for sustainable growth.
-A business with $3,000 CLV can afford up to $1,000 in customer acquisition costs while maintaining healthy unit economics.
-Companies with sophisticated pricing and packaging practices achieve roughly 16 percentage points higher NRR(https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/the-net-revenue-retention-advantage-driving-success-in-b2b-tech) than peers with only basic practices, demonstrating how strategic pricing decisions directly impact customer lifetime value.
+A 3:1 CLV to CAC ratio serves as the gold standard for sustainable growth.
+For example, a business with a $3,000 CLV can afford up to $1,000 in acquisition costs while maintaining healthy unit economics.
+Research indicates that companies employing sophisticated pricing and packaging strategies achieve roughly 16 percentage points higher NRR than those using basic practices, proving that strategic pricing directly amplifies long-term customer value.

 4. Net revenue retention (NRR)